croaky/blog/articles/heroku-postgres-restore-staging-development.md

 ## Restore to staging

+The `db-restore-stag-from-prod-backup` script
-Specific to each project, the `db-restore-stag-from-prod-backup` script can sanitize data or flip feature flags to help prevent accidents:
+can post-process data to prevent accidents:

 ```embed
 code/heroku/db-restore-stag-from-prod-backup content